jhonnyfc/gree-red-ligth-lit-elements/README.md

 npm start
 ```

-To run a local development server that serves the basic demo located in `demo/index.html`
+To run at local development server that serves the basic demo located in `demo/index.html`

 ## Linting and formatting